H.R. McMaster Will Be Replaced By John Bolton As National Security Adviser

 McMaster has long been disliked by some in Trump's base.
 Breitbart, the website formerly controlled by Steve Bannon, sought to paint McMaster as an embattled establishment figure with a squishy ideology, more akin to a Democrat than a Trump loyalist.

 Bolton already showed a willingness to publicly defend Trump in the Fox News interview.
-Asked about the president's phone call with Russian President Vladimir Putin this week, in which Trump congratulated him on his re-election against the warnings of his national security advisers, Bolton shrugged it off as "a matter of being polite.""I don't consider it a significant point one way or the other," he said.
+Asked about the president's phone call with Putin this week, in which Trump congratulated him on his re-election against the warnings of his national security advisers, Bolton shrugged it off as "a matter of being polite.""I don't consider it a significant point one way or the other," he said.
 "The president had other subjects to bring up...it was a matter of courtesy."

 Some of McMaster’s most high-profile moves included pushing to send an additional 3,000 to 5,000 troops to Afghanistan, and warning staff on the National Security Council that using the term “radical Islamic terrorism” is counterproductive to messaging efforts in the fight against terrorism.
 He was also known for being one of the administration's most hawkish voices on North Korea, and his insistence that deterrence will not work on Kim Jong Un.